Dr. Lindsey BrooksDVM, Certified in Veterinary Acupuncture

 Macy PlanoVeterinary Assistant

 Macy grew up outside of Silt and has spent most of her life in the valley.
-She currently attends Colorado Mesa University studying biology with a minor in chemistry.
-She is also working on her applications for veterinary school.
+She recently graduated from Colorado Mesa University with a degree in biology and will be starting classes at Colorado State University College of Veterinary Medicine in the fall.
 Mixed practice is her favorite veterinary niche because of the opportunities to help many different animal species.

-Macy enjoys doing yoga, rafting, riding her horse, Cody, and spending time with her family and their dogs.
+Macy enjoys doing yoga, rafting, riding her horse, Cody, and spending time with her family and their pets.

 TeAnna AllenVeterinary Assistant